Geoeconomic Fragmentation and the International Financial Architecture: Moving Beyond Bretton Woods? Passed

-Geopolitical shifts and the securitization of economic issues – through instruments like tariffs, export restrictions, and investment screenings – are fundamentally reshaping economic and trade relationships.
+Geopolitical shifts and the securitization of economic issues through instruments such as tariffs, export restrictions, and investment screenings are fundamentally reshaping economic and trade relationships.
 As the WTO-led multilateral trade system comes under growing strain, both governments and businesses are placing greater emphasis on securing reliable access to markets, supply chains, and critical raw materials.

-This session aims to discuss the next phase of (de)globalization and the potential shift towards a multi-currency world where the traditional dominance of the dollar is complemented or challenged by new financial alliances.
+This session aims to discuss the next phase of (de)globalization and the potential shift towards a multi-currency world, where the traditional dominance of the US dollar is complemented or challenged by new financial alliances.

 Lecturers